TURKS AND CAICOS ISLANDS

 proving particular facts;

-(b) subsection (2)(e) to the extent that the law in question imposes conditions that must be satisfied if witnesses called to testify on
+(b)subsection (2)(e) to the extent that the law in question imposes conditions that must be satisfied if witnesses called to testify on

 behalf of an accused person are to be paid their expenses out of public funds;

-(c) subsection (5) to the extent that the law in question authorises a court to try a member of a disciplined force for a criminal offence
+(c)subsection (5) to the extent that the law in question authorises a court to try a member of a disciplined force for a criminal offence

 notwithstanding any trial and conviction or acquittal of that member under the disciplinary law of that force; but any court so trying

-him or her under that disciplinary law.
+on him or her under that disciplinary law.

-(a) Every person convicted of a criminal offence by a court shall have the right to have his or her conviction or sentence reviewed by
+(12) Every person convicted of a criminal offence by a court shall have the right to have his or her conviction or sentence reviewed by

 a higher court; and the exercise of this right, including the grounds on which it may be exercised, shall be governed by law.

-(b) This right may be subject to exceptions in regard to offences of a minor character, as prescribed by law, or in cases in which the
+(13) The right referred to in subsection (12) may be subject to exceptions in regard to offences of a minor character, as prescribed by

-person concerned was tried in the first instance by the highest court or was convicted following an appeal against acquittal.
+law, or in cases in which the person concerned was tried in the first instance by the highest court or was convicted following an

-(13) When a person has by a final decision been convicted of a criminal offence and when subsequently his or her conviction has been
+(14) When a person has by a final decision been convicted of a criminal offence and when subsequently his or her conviction has been

-reversed, or he or she has been pardoned on the ground that a new or newly discovered fact shows conclusively that there has been a
+reversed, or he or she has been pardoned, on the ground that a new or newly discovered fact shows conclusively that there has been a

 miscarriage of justice, the person who has suffered punishment as a result of such conviction shall be compensated according to law,